 For Cricut Design Space users, this means there will be a few steps needed to use the file properly.
 After uploading the complete file into Design Space, you have to ungroup the file to attach the scorelines.
 To help you, we created this brief tutorial on showing how to use the complete file.

-If you use the browser-based Cricut Design Space, most of our SVG files will not import at the correct size.
-This video is not updated, as it reflects an issue from 2019 which was shrinking files to 11.5″.
-Files are now coming in a bit larger than they need to be.
-You can still use the complete file, but you will have to resize the width of the file once to the width shown in the PDF reference document included with all SVG files.
-Video addresses this change.
+This following video is a bit outdated, as it reflects an issue from 2019 which was shrinking files to 11.5″, but it shows you how to use the complete file.
+This video will be updated soon, as we are waiting for Cricut Design Space changes to stabilize.
 Those using the iPad/iPhone app may have the files come in smaller, but can resize still within the app to the correct width shown in the PDF file.